Stanmore and Canons Park Synagogue

+Membership peaked around 2012, when the congregation had the largest community of any single Orthodox congregation in Europe.
+Since then membership declined substantially - a 2024 synagogue council report stated membership was at its lowest level since 1969.
+The congregation is a constituent of the United Synagogue, and it worships in the Ashkenazi rite although now has a Sephardi offshoot with regular services.

 History

-The congregation became affiliated with United Synagogue in 1946, becoming a district synagogue in 1952 and subsequently a constituent (member) synagogue.

-Stanmore and Canons Park Synagogue has previously been called "Stanmore and Canons Park District Synagogue" and "Canons Park & District Hebrew Congregation".
+The congregation became affiliated with the United Synagogue in 1946, becoming a district synagogue in 1952 and subsequently a constituent (member) synagogue.
+The congregation has previously been called the Stanmore and Canons Park District Synagogue and the Canons Park & District Hebrew Congregation.